-This information is critical to understanding how the candidate projects will integrate into a complete regional transportation network-no matter the operator-and maximize the public's investment in ST3.
-Furthermore, Bellevue staff have met with Sound Transit staff to better understand the ridership forecasting modeling.
-There are serious concerns the assumptions do not fully capture local land use plans, localized trips, and regional transit integration, which affect ridership estimates for all the Eastside candidate projects.
-City staff will submit a technical memo to address these technical concerns.
+Furthermore, Bellevue staff has met with Sound Transit staff to better understand the ridership forecasting modeling used throughout the candidate project sheet analyses.
+There are serious concerns that the ridership assumptions do not fully capture local land use plans, localized trips, and regional transit integration, which affect ridership estimates for all the Eastside candidate projects.
+City staff will submit a technical memo to address these concerns.

 Bellevue will continue to be engaged in the development of the ST3 System Plan in collaboration with other Eastside cities and Sound Transit.
-Thank you for considering the City of
+Ongoing coordination between our staffs will be vital as we work to carefully align city planning efforts-such as our Grand